Metrics for Graph Comparison: A Practitioner's Guide: Methods

-The above three models are designed to mimic certain properties of empirical graphs.
-In some cases, however, we may wish to fully replicate a given degree sequence, while allowing other aspects of the graph to remain random.
+The above three models are designed to mimic certain properties of real world networks.
+In some cases, however, we may wish to create a random graph with a prescribed degree sequence.
 That is to say, we seek a distribution that assigns equal probability to each graph, conditioned upon the graph having a given degree sequence.
 The simplest model that attains this result is the configuration model \cite{Bender1978}.
-Recently, Zhang et al. \cite{Zhang2014} have derived an asymptotic expression for the adjacency spectrum of a configuration model, which is exact in the limit of large graph size and large mean degree.
+Recently, Zhang et al. \cite{Zhang2014} have derived an asymptotic expression for the adjacency spectrum of a configuration model, that is exact in the limit of large graph size and large mean degree.

 Inconveniently, this model is not guaranteed to generate a simple graph; the resulting graph can have self-edges, or multiple edges between two vertices.
-In 2010, Bayati et al. \cite{Bayati2010} described an algorithm which uniformly samples from the space of simple graphs with a given degree distribution.
-We will refer to graphs sampled in this way as \textbf{random degree-sequence graphs}.
-Their utility lies in the fact that we can use them to control for the degree sequence when comparing graphs; they are used as a null model, similar to the uncorrelated random graph, but they can be tuned to share some structure (notably, the power-law degree distribution of preferential attachment) with the graphs to which they are compared.
+In 2010, Bayati et al. \cite{Bayati2010} described an algorithm that samples (approximately) uniformly from the space of simple graphs with a given degree distribution.
+In \cite{Bayati2010} the authors prove that the distribution is asymptotically uniform, but they do not prove results for finite graph size (see \cite{blitzstein11} for a more detailed analysis).

-The generative algorithm for this model is designed to sample from a uniform distribution over all possible graphs of a given size, conditioned upon the provided degree distribution.
-Their algorithm is fast, but not perfectly uniform; in \cite{Bayati2010} the authors prove that the distribution is asymptotically uniform, but do not prove results for finite graph size.
 We use this algorithm despite the fact that it does not sample the desired distribution in a truly uniform manner; the fact that the resulting graph is simple overcomes this drawback.

-\subsection{Lattice Graphs}
+We refer to graphs sampled in this way as {\em configuration model} graphs.
+The significance of this class of graphs stems from the fact that we can use them to control for the degree sequence when comparing graphs; they are used as a null model, similar to the uncorrelated random graph, but they can be tuned to share some structure (notably, the power-law degree distribution of preferential attachment) with the graphs to which they are compared.

+\subsubsection{Lattice graphs}